 We continue to offer remote services to all researchers through our regular online request process to provide access to our collections.
 Please continue to stay tuned to this page for information in 2022.

-The Rose Library offers short-term fellowships to support scholarly use of the Library's research collections in five strategic areas:
+The Rose Library offers short-term fellowships to support scholarly use of the Library's research collections in 5 strategic areas:

 - English-language literature